LeeMorinUCF/QMB3311S22/demo_07_PP_Ch_09_Loops/README.md

 ```

-In a for loop, you can perform operations on each element of the range.
+In a for loop, you can perform operations on each element of the range,
-print out the elements one at a time.
+such as printing out the elements one at a time.

 ```python
 >>> for num in range(10):